McMullin History, Family Crest & Coats of Arms

 McMullin Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McMullin include MacMillan, MacMullan, MacMullen, McMullen, McMullin, McMullan, McMillan, MacMullin and many more.

 Some of the McMullin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 136 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Ancestors of many of the Dalriadan families who crossed the Atlantic still live along the east coast of the United States and Canada.
 Some Scottish settlers arrived in Canada during the American War of Independence as United Empire Loyalists, while others stayed south to fight for a new nation.
 The descendants of Scottish settlers in both countries began to rediscover their heritage in the 19th and 20th centuries through Clan societies and highland games.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name McMullin or a variant listed above: